 The traditional approach to launch safety, based on a comprehensive system review to verify the flightworthiness, has provided assurance and success for many launches.
 Today, recognizing the rise of new commercial entrants, the individual needs for launch safety have become much more nuanced and complex to support new, innovative solutions to launch safety.
 This calls for a spectrum of approaches to launch safety based on individual operators’ needs and limitations.

 The process used to independently determine launch system flight readiness is a capability unique to The Aerospace Corporation.
-This capability, which will be available through the Space Safety Institute, has been employed for more than 50 years but is also adapting to today’s agile environment to provide flexible, cost-effective launch safety assurance to the customer.
+This capability, which is available through the Space Safety Institute, has been employed for more than 50 years but is also adapting to today’s agile environment to provide flexible, cost-effective launch safety assurance to the customer.

 The preferred approach for disposing of launch stages and spacecraft after end of mission is to have them reenter the atmosphere, where they will “burn up” and pose no additional hazard.
 Unfortunately, evidence shows that not all of a space vehicle will be destroyed, and some fragments will survive, becoming hazards to people on the ground and possibly even people in aircraft.